IncredibleWeb/Mehdify/readme.txt

 Re-transform array[] into a number

 I think this is an efficient algorythm although I am a bit rusty with Javascript, particularly with the local/global variables handling.

-I added a couple of straightforward test lines myself and changed the indentation to 2.